Tip 1: Taking notes

 Tip 3: Recording search strategies

-It can also be useful to record the 'success' of your search strategy (especially when searching electronic databases), so that you can revise your strategy, or return to it at a later stage.
-Some people annotate their search strategy as they conduct their searches, noting the database used, the date searched, and the number of records retrieved.
+It is useful to record your search strategies, so that you can revise your strategy or return to it at a later stage ; and to annotate the search strategy with database used, date and number of hits.

 Tip 4: Current awareness services

 Current Awareness Services are available from a number of databases (as well as from publishers and websites).
 Such services are useful in keeping you up to date with literature in your field.
-As new resources are added to various databases, current awareness services automatically notify you of relevant citations or table of contents.
+As new resources are added current awareness services automatically notify you of relevant citations or table of contents.
+For more information see the Current Awarenees an Alerting Services LibGuide.